-In addition to our growing range of clubs and societies, NCH students have access to the sports, societies, online tickets and bars of other London colleges through Student Central, formerly University of London Union.
+In addition to our growing range of clubs and societies, NCH students have access to the sports, societies, online tickets and bars of other London colleges through purchasing Associate Membership of Student Central, formerly the University of London Union.
 Here, students can set up their own society or get involved in the over 40 clubs and activities available to make the most of university life.

 Bedfellows - Drama Society